aws-samples/inspector-ami-scanning-solution/README.md

 Once the Inspector scan has completed successfully, the EventBridge rule will match the successful scan event and trigger the second Step Functions state machine.
 The second state machine will invoke a Lambda function to export the Inspector findings for the AMI to an Amazon S3Amazon S3 bucket.
 Another Lambda function is triggered to add a tag to the AMI which has been scanned which includes the location of the Amazon S3 bucket where the Inspector findings are located.
 A notification is sent to an Amazon SNSAmazon SNS topic with the AMI which was scanned, the status, the S3 bucket location for the report findings and the temporary EC2 instance id which was launched.

-The high level workflow of the solution is as follows;
-1. You provide parameters to the SingleAMI Lambda function as JSON.
-2. A Lambda function invokes the first AWS Step Functions state machine.
-3. The first AWS Step Functions workflow deploys a temporary EC2 instance from the AMI which is defined.
-4. A Lambda function is invoked to create an EventBridge rule.
-5. An EventBridge rule is created to listen for the successful Inspector scanned event of the temporary EC2 instance.
-6. A Lambda function is invoked to tag the EC2 instance.
-7. The temporary EC2 instance is tagged showing the Inspector scanning is in progress
-8. The first AWS Step Functions workflow will send a notification to a SNS topic.
-9. The EventBridge rule parses the required parameters and triggers the second AWS Step Functions state machine.
-10. A Lambda function is invoked to generate an Inspector report and export the findings to a S3 bucket.
-11. The scanned AMI Inspector results are saved to a S3 bucket.
-12. The AWS Step Functions workflow will terminate the temporary EC2 instance.
-13. A Lambda function is invoked to delete the temporary EventBridge rule.
-14. The temporary EventBridge rule and targets are deleted.
-15. A Lambda function is invoked to tag the AMI
-16. The scanned AMI is updated with tagging metadata.
-17. The second AWS Step Functions workflow will send a notification to a SNS topic.

-#### Prerequisite:
-Activate Amazon Inspector in your AWS Account

 #### Step 1: Deploy the CloudFormation Template